National Hispanic Heritage Month: Military commemorations

-National Hispanic Heritage Month is a time for the U.S. Military to honor both fallen and active-duty Hispanic Americans who served in the armed forces.
+National Hispanic Heritage Month is a time for the U.S. Military to honor both fallen and still-active Hispanic Americans who served in the armed forces.
 Sixty-one people of Hispanic heritage have been awarded the Medal of Honor, two were presented to members of the Navy, 13 to members of the U.S. Marine Corps, and 46 to members of the U.S. Army.

 During the month, the U.S. Army commemorates the longstanding and remarkable contributions that Hispanics have made in building and defending the nation.
 As of September 2018, 136,000 Hispanic soldiers serve, composing 13.8 percent of the Army.
 According to the official Army website, the goal during Hispanic Heritage Month is to celebrate the diverse and inclusive environment of the U.S. Army.
 Through coordinated efforts throughout the Army, this observance will be used to inform Army audiences and celebrate the contributions of Hispanic soldiers, civilians, and their families.
 The representation of Hispanic Americans on active duty has increased by 10 percentage points during the past 30 years.
 In 1985, it was three percent, and by 2016 it was 13.7 percent.

 The U.S. Navy celebrates Hispanic Heritage Month by honoring sailors of Hispanic heritage whose military service dates back to the Civil War.
 As of June 2018, approximately 59,000 active and reserve sailors of Hispanic heritage serve in the U.S. Navy and Marines.

 Annual events

 Established in 2013 by the Fayetteville Chamber of Commerce, the annual Northwest Arkansas Hispanic Heritage Festival is held in Fayetteville, Arkansas.

 The El Barrio Latin Jazz Festival in The Bronx, New York City is held annually in September to coincide with Hispanic Heritage Month.

 The Smithsonian Institution hosts Hispanic Heritage Month events in Washington, D.C.
 One event is the Zoo Fiesta.
-In 2018, the Smithsonian National Museum of the American Indian hosted the Realm of the Jaguar a series of performances featuring dances of Bolivia, Mexico and Guatemala, in addition to mask making and traditional and contemporary ceramics."
+In 2018, the Smithsonian National Museum of the American Indian hosted the Realm of the Jaguar, a series of performances featuring dances of Bolivia, Mexico and Guatemala, in addition to mask making and traditional and contemporary ceramics."

 The Hispanic Family Festival is held annually at Springdale Park in Springdale, Holyoke, Massachusetts.

 The Official Latino Short Film Festival began in 2015.

 The Hispanic Star, a platform created by the We Are All Human Foundation, hosted a virtual Hispanic Heritage Month kick-off in 2020 featuring artists such as Residente and Fonseca, as well as civic and corporate leaders.
 The program engaged leaders to discuss Hispanic heritage and pride, the community's reality and Hispanic success stories.
 The organization also published a toolkit developed to help individuals and organizations join in the celebration.